 And (10.66 - 29.96) - 29.96 = -0.644 or -64.4% less earnings than if reinvestment.

-If you are withdrawing dividends, I think the appropriate saying could be "Wake up, and smell the roses". 😊 Reinvesting the dividends is more profitable long term.
+If you are withdrawing dividends, I think the appropriate saying should be "Wake up, and smell the roses". 😊 Reinvesting the dividends is much more profitable long term, and hardly noticeable short term.

 The dividend is NOT new income, but is just a withdrawal of prior earnings, but the continual withdrawals just keep on reducing the investment.
 But the reinvested dividend is a continual stream of additional free shares, which do earn considerably more, long term.